 The truth is, there’s another, better way to grow you income.
 Many business owners are so focused on getting more and more clients, they ignore their most profitable source of additional income – the clients they already have!

 The key strategy in the book The Pumpkin Plan focuses on finding and growing your Sweet Spot – the intersection between your Top Clients, your Unique Offering, and your Systems.
 If you know who your Top Clients are, you have a Unique Offering that your Top Clients want and need, and you have the efficient systems to reliably deliver that offering, your clients will be willing to pay higher prices for your product or service.

-Existing clients are much cheaper and much easier to sell to.
-If you’re a service company doing a good job, or you’re selling them a good product, then they already know, like and trust you.
+Here’s the fact that most small businesses miss: it is much cheaper and easier to sell to an existing client than it is to acquire a new one.
+In his book Never Lose a Customer Again, Joey Coleman notes that “when selling to a new prospect there is a 5 to 20 percent chance of making the sale.
+When selling to an existing customer, that probability skyrockets to 60 to 70 percent.”
+If you’re a service company doing a good job, or you’re selling a good product, then your customers already know, like and trust you.
 This is a major hurdle that you need to spend time and effort overcoming with new prospects.
-And time and effort equal money, they’re an expense.
+As time and effort equal money, they’re an expense.

 Because your existing clients have already bought something from you, they are much more likely than a stranger to buy from you again.
 Spend your marketing time and dollars on current and past clients to yield a much higher percentage of purchases.